Name | bfb-delivery JSON |

 ## Dev plan

 We have no intention or desire to replace Circuit.
-In addition to optimizing routes, Circuit pushes routes to an app drivers can use, etc. But, there are some processes outside of that to further automate/support:
+In addition to optimizing routes, Circuit pushes routes to an app drivers can use, etc. But, there are some processes outside of that that could be further automated or supported with tools:

 - Chunking by driver (step 3 above): This may be the most challenging piece.
 I'm only a little confident I can solve this well enough to justify using my solution.
 So, I have saved it for after I've cleared the low-hanging fruit.
 My first inclination is to try using a sort of recursive k-nearest neighbors to group stops into potential routes, but that may change once I research existing routing algorithms.

-- To that end, implementing a mapping tool to check routes will be helpful in both dev and production.
+- To that end, implementing a mapping tool to check routes will be helpful both in development and production.

 - There are additional constraints to consider per driver.
-It may not be possible to encode all of them, but knocking out some of them may help cut down time, and doing this before chunking will better define the problem and add some validations to assist staff.
+It may not be possible to encode all of them, but knocking out some of them may help cut down time, and working on this before taking on the chunking problem will better define the problem and add some validations to assist staff.

 - DB: There's no plan to develop, host, and support a DB.
-We're using Excel, CSVs, etc. to keep close to users' knowledge and skill bases, and existing workflow and resources.
-A DB would be especially useful for encoding driver restrictions etc., but a simple spreadsheet should suffice.
+We're using Excel, CSVs, etc. to keep close to users' knowledge and skill bases, and to keep close to the old manual workflow and resources.
+A DB would be especially useful for encoding driver restrictions etc., but a simple spreadsheet or JSON doc should suffice.
 If we did start using a DB, however, we'd need to create CRUD interfaces to it.

 The plan of attack has been to start with the low-hanging fruit of ETL before moving onto the bigger problem of chunking.
 Fully integrating with the Circuit API is the last step before taking on the chunking, and that is complete.
-We've putting it into production and will wait and see what arises (bugs, feature requests, etc.) before moving on.
+We've put it into production and are seeing what arises (bugs, feature requests, etc.) before moving on.
+(Also, my attention needs to shift to finding paying work before I launch into anything serious again for this project.)

 ### Frankenstein's "Agile" caveat